[This article was originally published in Q2 2018. Stats have been updated to reflect Q3 2018.]

 Gusto is a delightful brand in a traditionally boring space: HR SaaS.
 They’re a unicorn (a company valued above $1 billion) with more than 60,000 customers—and they’ve invested a lot in content to get here.

 In the past two years, Gusto has produced more than 400 articles (or microarticles) for the small business world.
 And they’re planning to make even more investments in content as they grow.
-As I write this, they’re looking to hire a new Head of Content and several more content-related roles.
+At the time I wrote this piece, Gusto was looking to hire a new Head of Content and several more content-related roles:

 We’ll be taking a look at Gusto’s content to pull out some things any business can learn from them.
 Here’s the highlights of what we’ll cover: